-During the day, there's your standard "Fun Ship" schlock, including hairy chest and belly flop competitions (leaning over the railing of Panorama Deck affords an unobstructed vantage), the Match Game, trivia, and bingo and slots tournaments in the Casino.
+During the day, there are your standard "Fun Ship" pursuits, including hairy chest and belly flop competitions, the Love & Marriage Show, trivia and extra fee bingo and slots tournaments in the Casino.

 An outdoor movie screen showing concert videos, movies and sporting events is located midship on Panorama Deck (10).

 The South China Sea Club Casino is an ample casino with bright red columns, ornate gold light fixtures and giant blue foo dogs (Chinese lions that serve as protectors).
 Game offerings include slots, roulette, blackjack, craps, Texas Hold'em poker, Let it Ride poker and various games of chance.